 My work speaks for its self.
 I have years of experience recording, mixing and mastering.
-Started producing bands more recently and it has been going well.
+Started producing bands more recently and it has been going very well.
 My strength is my mixing abilities.
-I’m really good at taking something and making it pop!
-Professional Mixing At 40hr!
+I’m really good at taking something good and making it better!

-Adam Stilson (Car Seat Headrest, Ritual Howls, HIDE, Stef Chura, Pink Frost, Airiel)
+Adam Stilson (Car Seat Headrest, Pixel Grip, Ritual Howls, HIDE, Stef Chura, Pink Frost, Airiel)

 Electronic music Programmer, Producer and film scores.
 Indie rock recording and production.
 Fixer of broke mixes, jack of all trades, Know best for my mixes and full productions.
 Not held to one genre.
 Willing to work with recording budgets.

 Decade Music Studios is my studio, my mix studio is in a different location and I am willing to travel.